Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Reduced-order surrogate modeling framework

 For response surface modeling by means of the \gls{pce}, the parameter vector $\mathbf{p}$ is assumed to be a random vector defined on the probability space $(\Theta,\Sigma, \mathcal{P})$, where $\Theta$ denotes the sample space, $\Sigma$ the sigma algebra of events, and $\mathcal{P} \colon \Sigma \to [0,1]$ a probability measure, and with the \gls{pdf} $\varrho(\mathbf{p}) \colon \Xi \to \mathbb{R}_{\geq 0}$, where $\Xi \subset \mathbb{R}^P$ denotes the random vector's support.
 Under these assumptions, a \gls{pce} is a global polynomial approximation of the form

 where $\mathbf{a}_k \in \mathbb{R}^N$ are expansion coefficients and $\Psi_k$ are multivariate polynomials that satisfy the orthogonality property

 where $\delta_{kl}$ is the Kronecker delta.
 Depending on the \gls{pdf}, the polynomials are chosen either according to the Wiener-Askey scheme \cite{xiu2002wiener} or are constructed numerically \cite{feinberg2018multivariate}.
+To evenly cover the design space, we assume here that all design parameters are uniformly distributed within their value ranges, also see section~\ref{sec:results-dimension-reduction}.
+Therefore, Legendre polynomials are used.
 The polynomial basis of the \gls{pce} can be formed in several ways, which also define the truncation limit $K$.
 Common options include total degree, hyperbolic truncation, sparse, and adaptive bases, and combinations thereof \cite{luethen2021sparse}.

 Training the \gls{pce} means fitting its coefficients based on the data $\mathcal{D}_{\text{t}}$.
 In particular, the coefficients are computed by solving the least squares regression problem

 For sparse \glspl{pce}, the regression problem \eqref{eq:regression} is complemented with an additional penalty term that induces sparsity in its solution.
 In this work, we opt for a sparse and adaptive \gls{pce} method based on \gls{lar} \cite{blatman2011adaptive}, which is implemented with the \texttt{UQLab} software \cite{marelli2014uqlab}.